Universal Music Group: 2012–2017: EMI integration and divisions reorganization

 On April 1, 2014, Universal Music announced the disbandment of the Island Def Jam Music Group, one of four operational umbrella groups within Universal Music.
 CEO Lucian Grainge said of the closure, "No matter how much we might work to build 'IDJ' as a brand, that brand could never be as powerful as each of IDJ's constituent parts."
 Island Records and Def Jam operated as autonomous record labels.
 David Massey and Bartels, who worked respectively at Island and Def Jam Records, were named to the new record labels independently.
 Barry Weiss, who previously moved from Sony Music to lead Island Def Jam in 2012 when Motown was incorporated into it, stepped down from Universal Music.
 Additionally, as part of the changes to the labels, Motown Records transferred to Los Angeles to become part of the Capitol Music Group.
-Ethiopia Habtemariam, who was previously the label's vice president, was promoted to the label's president, chairwoman and CEO.
+Ethiopia Habtemariam, previously the label's vice president, was promoted to the label's president, chairwoman and CEO.
 Habtemariam vacated her position and left Motown on November 29, 2022.
 A month following the Island Def Jam disbandment, longtime Interscope Records CEO Jimmy Iovine departed from the label, which ended his 29-year relationship with UMG (which under the MCA banner, acquired Interscope for $200 million in 1995).
 Iovine's departure also made way for a restructuring at Interscope Geffen A&M Records, resulting in the hiring of Interscope chief operational officer John Janick as its new chairman and CEO.
 Grainge said of the reorganization, "Since coming to UMG nearly two years ago, he has consistently shown why he is widely regarded as one of the most talented, innovative and entrepreneurial executives in the music business today and will be a key player in the future generation of industry leaders.
 John is the ideal executive to be writing the next chapter in IGA's illustrious history."
 In 2024, UMG later restructured various labels into its respective "East" and "West" coastal group of umbrella units.
 Island, Def Jam, Republic and Mercury Records were reorganized under the New York City banner called Republic Corps., while Interscope, Geffen and Capitol Records were brought under the Santa Monica banner, alias Interscope Capitol Labels Group.

 Universal Music Group entered into film and TV production with the 2014 purchase of Eagle Rock Entertainment.
 UMG's first major film production was Amy, which won an Oscar for Best Documentary, while taking part in Kurt Cobain: Montage of Heck and The Beatles: Eight Days a Week documentaries.
 In January 2016, UMG hired David Blackman from Laurence Mark Production, where he was president of production, as head of film and television development and production, and theater producer Scott Landis as special advisor on theatrical development and production.
 UMG Executive Vice President Michele Anthony and Universal Music Publishing Group Chairman and CEO Jody Gerson have oversight of the pair.
 On February 11, 2017, PolyGram Entertainment was relaunched as a film and television unit of Universal Music Group under David Blackman.